sergio11/nimbustv_android/README.md

 For demonstration and testing purposes, **NimbusTV** utilizes publicly available IPTV playlists from the [IPTV-Org](https://iptv-org.github.io/) project.
 These playlists offer a diverse collection of international channels in M3U format, enabling users to explore and experience a wide range of content directly from the app.

 To handle M3U playlist parsing, I’ve integrated and customized the [M3u parser](https://github.com/BjoernPetersen/m3u-parser) library.
 Modifications were made to extend the functionality, allowing NimbusTV to support even more complex M3U structures, while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.
+A copy of the original license can be found in the [`LICENSE-M3UPARSER`](LICENSE-M3UPARSER) file.

 🙏🙏 I want to extend my sincere gratitude to [Umair Khalid](https://github.com/UmairKhalid786) for his outstanding work on the [ComposeTv](https://github.com/UmairKhalid786/ComposeTv) repository.
 This repository has been an invaluable resource and a crucial starting point for my project.